 Guide to U.S. Expat Taxes in France

 Whether you prefer the vibrant art and culture of Paris or the idyllic calm of the French countryside, it’s easy to fall in love with France — which is why it’s such a popular destination for U.S. expats.
-With something for everybody, France is an excellent choice for Americans seeking a new life abroad — as long as they stay up to date on their U.S. taxes.
+With something for everybody, France is an excellent choice for Americans seeking a new life abroad, as long as they stay up to date on their U.S. taxes.

+Below, we’ll dive into the basics of U.S. taxes for American citizens living abroad so you can stay on top of your tax obligation.
 Ready to file your U.S. taxes from France?
 Whether you file expat taxes yourself with our online expat tax service designed specifically for U.S. citizens abroad or file with an advisor, H&R Block is here to help.

 How U.S. taxes work for Americans living in France